 At Risk Advising Program

-The purpose of the "At-Risk Intrusive Advising Program" is to determine those students who are “at-risk” of academic failure based on specific defining criteria, and to facilitate their college success by strengthening their areas of weakness through intrusive advising techniques (questionnaires, surveys, interaction, tracking, and monitoring).
+The purpose of the "At-Risk Intrusive Advising Program" is to determine those students who are “at-risk” of academic failure based on specific defining criteria and facilitate their college success by strengthening their areas of weakness through intrusive advising techniques (questionnaires, surveys, interaction, tracking, and monitoring).
 This will be done by strengthening collaborative efforts between Career & Advising Services, academic advisors, and other campus resources in a concentrated effort to invest in our students.

 Students who are considered “at-risk”:

 - Conditionally Admitted students - see Freshman - Provisional Admission

 - First-year students with midterm grades below 2.0